keyvariable/kvGeometry.swift/README.md

 # kvGeometry.swift

-A collection of geometry auxiliaries on Swift.
+A cross-platform collection of geometry auxiliaries on Swift.
 For example:

 - Basic shapes.
 - Basic CSG (Constructive Solid Geometry).
 - Numerical tolerance handling.

+Handling of numerical tolerance helps to obtain more stable results.
+For example, in the kvCSG package, it helps to reduce the number of extra vertices and polygons in resulting geometry.

 ## Supported Platforms

-This package is completely cross-platform.
+This package contains no platform-dependent code.

 ## Getting Started